-Welcome to today's edition of the Rush 24-7 Podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

-And it was interesting what wasn't in the New York Times today that they no doubt heard that they edited out.
+It was interesting on Good Morning America today, and it was interesting what wasn't in the New York Times today that they no doubt heard, that they edited out.

 And it's interesting how people, some people, are upset with me over what I said yesterday.

-So we'll deal with all of that and we'll just keep plodding on the excellence in broadcasting network.
+So we'll deal with all of that and we'll just keep plodding on the Excellence in Broadcasting Network.

 I am Rush Limbaugh.

-Telephone number if you want to be on the program, 800 282-2882.
+Telephone number if you want to be on the program, 800-282-2882.

-The email address, L Rushball at EIBNet.com.
+The email address, lrushbaugh at EIBNet.com.

-Good morning America in New York City was truncated today because of coverage of the snowbomb that went through there.
+Good morning, America in New York City was truncated today because of coverage of the snowbomb that went through there.

-I got a tip earlier today that one of the shooters' friends appeared on Good Morning America and said the kid never listened to talk radio.
+I got a tip earlier today that one of the shooter's friends appeared on Good Morning America and said the kid never listened to talk radio.

 So we got a transcript of the program.

-We found out that the kid did say it, the friend of the shooter did say it.
+We found out that the kid did say it, that the friend of the shooter did say it.

 We had to get it from the Cleveland feed.

-We we and if we weren't able to do that, we were going to get it on the West Coast feed.
+And if we weren't able to do that, we were going to get it on the West Coast feed.

 Here it is.